Here-and-Tomorrow-LLC/hat-blog/docs/blog/posts/novelminds-intro.md

 2. *Through the Looking Glass* by Lewis Carroll
 3. *Pride and Prejudice* by Jane Austen

-The choice of *Around the World in 80 Days* was particularly compelling due to its rich variety of settings, era-specific atmosphere, and memorable adventures.
+The choice of *Around the World in 80 Days* was particularly compelling due to its era-specific atmosphere, world adventures, and our fond memories of reading it in our childhood.

 ### Early Challenges